 Mine sites and ore processing circuits are particularly interesting and valuable places to study mineral dissolution and precipitation reactions.
 Exposing rocks to Earth’s surface conditions initiates a suite of chemical reactions and mineral transformations.
 With exposure to water, air, and the biosphere, unstable minerals break down and new minerals form, commonly incorporating water and gasses from the environment.
 Because mine sites are typically rich in a variety of metals, the resulting anthropogenic mineral assemblages are always unique and sometimes bizarre.

 Metal mobility during enhanced weathering and carbonation.
-Carbon mineralization technologies commonly use acids to enhance the rate of silicate mineral dissolution and carbonate precipitation.
+Carbon mineralization technologies commonly use naturally occurring acids and waste acids to enhance the rate of silicate mineral dissolution and carbonate precipitation.
 However, the favoured feedstock materials for carbon mineralization, such as mine tailings and other alkaline industrial wastes, commonly contain low levels of potentially hazardous transition metals.
 Therefore, the use of acids to accelerate mineral dissolution poses a potential risk for metal release into the biosphere.
-We are investigating the mobility of common trace metals found in ultramafic rocks and assessing the capacity of alteration products to aid in their sequestration (e.g., Hamilton et al. 2016).
+We are investigating the mobility of common trace metals found in ultramafic rocks and assessing the capacity of alteration products to aid in their sequestration (e.g., Hamilton et al. 2016; Hamilton et al. 2018).

 Enhancing recovery of target metals during and following ore processing, and improving rejection of non-target metals.
 We are working on novel strategies to extract valuable metals from the mineral waste products of mining.
 Mineral processing is not 100% efficient and substantial metal resources may be recovered by reprocessing mineral wastes.
 We are developing strategies to capitalize on, and tailor, chemical weathering of mineral wastes for transition metal and alkaline Earth metal recovery.